Hurrican Irma Is Heading Straight At The Hemingway House With Its Polydactyl Cats

 — Laura Helmuth (@laurahelmuth) September 6, 2017

 TMZ commented that the Hemingway House is largely built of wood which puts it at greater risk.
-Forecasters are expecting at least fifteen feet of water, so the historical landmark and its inhabitants are at risk.
-Jacqui Sands and her staff are doing their best to gather up as many of the many toed creatures as possible for safe keeping as they ride out the storm.
+Forecasters are expecting at least 15 feet of water, so the historical landmark and its inhabitants are at risk.
+Jacqui Sands and her staff are doing their best to gather up as many of the many toed cats as possible for safe keeping as they ride out the storm.

-But authorities are saying that if Jacqui Sands and the staff at the Hemingway House need hospitals, ERs, rescue crews and other government assistance they will be on their own, at least for the short term, as most people are evacuating from Key West.
+But authorities are saying that if Jacqui Sands and the staff at the Hemingway House need hospitals, ERs, rescue crews, and other government assistance, they will be on their own, at least for the short term, as most people are evacuating from Key West.

 RELATED REPORTS BY INQUISITR